Law

 • Applicants must have obtained a Bachelor of Laws or Juris Doctor degree, or the equivalent of a law degree, from a recognized university.
 A minimum A– average is required in the final year of their legal studies.
 Preference will be given to applicants who maintain this average throughout their legal studies, i.e., during the course of their entire law degree.

-• Applicants whose primary language is not English and who obtained their admitting degree (Bachelor of Laws or Juris Doctor) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
+• Applicants whose primary language is not English and who obtained their admitting degree (Bachelor of Laws, Juris Doctor, or equivalent) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
-The following are the most common tests:

 • The Test of English as a Foreign Language (TOEFL) with the following minimum scores: